How They Work

 CombOvers look too small to do anything.
 That's the whole point — and it takes a little explaining.
 Warning, this page is REALLY GEEKY.

-• Two paths matter: Direct (flung up off the back of the wheel) and Indirect (thrown up through the fork, then blown back at you).
-CombOvers block the Direct path; the Toupee and Wig shorties blocks the Indirect one.
+• Two paths matter: Direct (flung UP off the back of the wheel) and Indirect (thrown UP and FORWARD off the top of the wheel, then blown back at you).
+CombOvers block the Direct path; the Toupee (MTB) and Toupee Gravel (rigid gravel) shorties block the Indirect one.

-• Why it's tiny: by blocking trajectories where they pass close to your bike (and letting your frame do some of the blocking) they do the job at a fraction of the weight.
+• How so tiny?
+By blocking trajectories where they pass close to your bike (and letting your frame do some of the blocking) they do the job at a fraction of the size.

-• Performance: a ~50g CombOver and Toupee set out-performs a 120g moto fender in testing, because the moto fender leaves the direct path wide open.
+• Performance: In our limited testing a ~50g CombOver and Toupee set beat a 120g moto fender, because most moto fenders leave the Direct path wide open — though that still needs independent validation.

 Your face, not your bike